thomasbenos1291/Custom-Velociraptor-Artifacts/README.md

 This artifact deploys the classic Yara scanner and presents all files detected grouped by rule matched.

 ### Custom.Windows.System.Pslist
-A custom version updated to also show the child processes of each process.
+A custom version updated to also show the child processes and network connections of each process.

 ### Custom.Windows.Linux.Pslist
 A custom version updated to also show the child processes of each linux process.